shantanoo-desai/graphql-express-node/frontend/README.md

         if (logIn) { use `login(email: String!, password: String!` } else { use `createUser`}
 12. Console log the returned values from the endpoint

+### Video no. 14
+Using the Token

+1. Add new service methods for user creation / login / logout in `auth.service.ts`
+2. use `localStorage` to store credentials
+3. create `auth-guard.service.ts` to provide Route Activation based on Authentication
+4. Only allow `auth` and `events` routes to be accessible when one is not logged in
+5. Adapt Navigation UI with credentials logic